-- 2. During the evenings, the Assistant Dean for Residential Life and/or Residential Life staff shall first contact the Dean of Students.
+During the evenings, the Assistant Dean for Residential Life and/or Residential Life Staff shall first contact the Dean of Students.
 If unavailable, staff shall notify one (1) school administrator in the following order until an administrator is notified:

-- Director

-- 2. Dean of Academic Affairs
+- a) Executive Director - b) Dean of Academic Affairs

-- 3. Director of Finance
+- c) Director of Finance

-- 4. Director of Admissions
+- d) Director of Admissions

-- 5. Director of Human Resources and Campus Culture
+- e) Director of Human Resources and Campus Culture

-- 6. Director of Institutional Advancement
+- f) Director of Institutional Advancement

-- 3. During the school day in the Academic and Administration building, the first response will come from faculty and staff.
+During the school day in the Academic Building and the CIC, the first response will come from faculty and staff.
 For example, if an accident occurs in a lab and involves personal injury, faculty should contact the school nurse.
 The 911 emergency number should be immediately called in cases where the injury is life threatening.
 The nurse and Dean of Academic Affairs should thereafter be contacted.